Unboxed-Software/solana-course/content/basic-solana-mobile.md

 - The Solana Mobile Wallet Adapter (MWA) introduces a new protocol and flow for mobile apps to interact with wallets
   - The Mobile Wallet Adapter creates a web socket connection between mobile apps and mobile wallets, allowing apps to submit transactions for signing
 - The simplest way to get started creating Solana mobile applications is with Solana Mobile's [React Native packages](https://docs.solanamobile.com/react-native/setup) `@solana-mobile/mobile-wallet-adapter-protocol` and `@solana-mobile/mobile-wallet-adapter-protocol-web3js`
-  - React native is very similar to React with a few mobile quirks
+  - React Native is very similar to React with a few mobile quirks

 # Overview

 Solana has gone mobile!
-For a long time, dApps were web-first rather than mobile-first.
+For a long time, dApps were almost always web-first.
 That started to change with the announcement of the Solana Mobile Stack (SMS) in 2022.
-This stack is designed to create dApps that provide a seamless mobile UX.
-It consists of the [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter), [Seed Vault](https://docs.solanamobile.com/getting-started/overview#seed-vault) and the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).
+This stack is designed to help developers create mobile dApps with a seamless UX.
+It consists of the [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter), [Seed Vault](https://docs.solanamobile.com/getting-started/overview#seed-vault), and the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).

 Most relevant to your development journey is the Mobile Wallet Adapter (MWA).
 The simplest way to get started is to use the Mobile Wallet Adapter with React Native to create a simple Android app.
 This lesson assumes you're familiar with React and Solana programming.
 If that's not the case, [start our course from the beginning](./intro-to-cryptography.md) and come back here when you feel ready!